Sign up for Waste Management and Recycling News & Updates

-- Used motor oil, used motor oil filters, and cooking oil are collected on the same day as mixed recycling.
+- Used motor oil, used motor oil filters, and cooking oil are collected the same day as garbage - January 2019

 Reasons to Recycle